Department of Chemistry

 CHEM 23200 Quantitative Chemistry (LA)

 Foundations for advanced work in chemistry, biochemistry, biology, and related subjects.
 Quantitative approach to chemical equilibrium, chemical kinetics, chemical thermodynamics, and electrochemistry.
 Prerequisites: CHEM 12100 and CHEM 12200; Math Placement in Group 2 or higher, math placement assessment score of 54 or greater.
 Co-requisite: CHEM 23300.
-(S,Y)
+(F,S,Y)

 Attributes: ENRE, NS